ronanmccoy/MacOSMachineSetup/MacOS/README.md

 - [ ] add a prompt asking if the iTerms theme should be installed or skipped.
 - [ ] add a prompt asking if the settings update to VS Code should be done.
 - [ ] add a prompt asking if the shell prompt should be set up to show git branch information.
+- [ ] updated script to install VS Code extensions and list the extensions in an external file.